richardsprague/richardsprague.github.io/_posts/2016-11-14-best-academic-papers.md

     Finucane MM, Sharpton TJ, Laurent TJ, Pollard KS (2014) A Taxonomic Signature of Obesity in the Microbiome?
 Getting to the Guts of the Matter.
 PLoS ONE 9(1): e84689. doi: 10.1371/journal.pone.0084689

+## Obesity and the microbiome

+Although it's exciting to think that an obesity cure might be found in the microbiome, the most recent review shows that it's more difficult than originally thought.

+	Sze, Marc A., and Patrick D. Schloss.
+“Looking for a Signal in the Noise: Revisiting Obesity and the Microbiome.” mBio 7, no. 4 (September 7, 2016): e01018-16. doi:10.1128/mBio.01018-16.

 ## "We are only 10% human"

 It's a number based on a guess dating from 1977, but finally updated in 2016: